Rajs1235/FLAM-TASK/README.md

 # FLAM-TASK
-QUECTL: A CLI-based background job queue system built with Node.js and MongoDB.
+QUEUECTL: A CLI-based background job queue system built with Node.js and MongoDB.